Amazon Web Services main image

 Amazon S3

 S3 is an object storage service.
-It is relatively low-cost and very secure.
-The service has various integrations needed to ensure compliance with HITECH, HIPAA, FedRAMP, and other regulations.
+It is low-cost and very secure.
+The service also offers various integrations.
+These help to follow HITECH, HIPAA, FedRAMP and other regulations.

 AWS Aurora